 WARNING : If you wish to use DISORT, then your compiler must have the autodoubling option, so as to turn REAL variables into DOUBLE PRECISION variables.
-If not, then edit file "scatter\disort\code.f" and change all occurences of real to double precision
+If not, then edit file "scatter_disort_code.f" and change all occurences of real to double precision

-The kCARTA Makefile produces two different executables.
+The kCARTA Makefile produces three different executables.

 - kcarta.x contains all the features of kCARTA (optical depths, clear sky radiative transfer, clear sky jacobians and fluxes, SCATTERING radiances and fluxes.
 However, this version uses a LOT of memory - bkcarta.x contains only the most basic features of kCARTA (optical depths and clear sky radiative transfer).
-This version uses very little memory.
+This version uses very little memory. - kcarta_sa.x is a "stand-alone" version that contains only the most basic features of kCARTA (optical depths and clear sky radiative transfer), also uses very little memory.